 While using Tor, man-in-the-middle attacks can still happen between the exit node and the destination server.
 The exit node itself can also act as a man-in-the-middle.
 For an example of such an attack see MW-Blog: TOR exit-node doing MITM attacks.

 Again, to protect yourself from such attacks you should use end-to-end encryption and while doing so taking extra care at verifying the server authenticity.

 Usually, this is automatically done throught SSL certificates checked by your browser against a given set of recognized certificate authorities).
-If you get a security exception message such as this one you might be victim of a man-in-the-middle attack and should not bypass it unless you have another trusted way of checking the certificate's fingerprint with the people running the service.
+If you get a security exception message such as this one you might be the victim of a man-in-the-middle attack and should not bypass the warning unless you have another trusted way of checking the certificate's fingerprint with the people running the service.

 Later in 2011, DigiNotar, a Dutch SSL certificate company, incorrectly issued certificates to a malicious party or parties.
-Later on, it came to light that they were apparently compromised months before or perhaps even in May of 2009 if not earlier.
-Rogues certificates were issued for domains such as google.com, mozilla.org, torproject.org, login.yahoo.com and many more.
-See, The Tor Project: The DigiNotar Debacle, and what you should do about it.
+Later on, it came to light that they were apparently compromised months before, perhaps as far back as May of 2009, or even earlier.
+Rogue certificates were issued for domains such as google.com, mozilla.org, torproject.org, login.yahoo.com and many more.
+See The Tor Project: The DigiNotar Debacle, and what you should do about it.

 This still leaves open the possibility of a man-in-the-middle attack even when your browser is trusting an HTTPS connection.

 On one hand, by providing anonymity, Tor makes it more difficult to perform a man-in-the-middle attack targeted at one specific person with the blessing of a rogue SSL certificate.
 But on the other end, Tor makes it easier for people or organizations running exit nodes to perform large scale MitM attempts, or attacks targeted at a specific server, and especially those among its users who happen to use Tor.